jliljebl/flowblade/flowblade-trunk/docs/JOG_SHUTTLE.md

 A jog/shuttle gives you an additional way to navigate through your timeline using a dedicated hardware control interface, in addition to the keyboard and mouse.
-Playback at various speeds, in both forward and reverse, and navigating frame by frame are right at your fingertips.

-Turning the jog wheel to the right and left moves the playback location forward and backward, one frame at a time, respectively.
+Turning the jog wheel moves the playback location forward and backward, one frame a time.

-Turning the shuttle ring to the right starts out with playback in the forward direction, with increasingly faster speeds the farther you turn the shuttle.
+Turning the shuttle left or right engages variable speed playback, in forward or reverse.
+The farther you turn the ring, the faster it goes.

-Turning the shuttle ring to the left starts out with playback in the reverse direction, with increasingly faster speeds the farther you turn the shuttle.

 Additionally, most jog/shuttle devices have keys which can be mapped to various actions within the program.
 Each supported device has default key